ericoporto/IFTTTButton/README.md

 Add this recipe: https://ifttt.com/recipes/319945-track-a-button-to-spreadsheet

 You will have to connect the Google Drive Channel.
-The spreadsheet will be created in IFTTT/Maker/button_pressed .
+The spreadsheet will be created in `IFTTT/Maker/button_pressed` .
-Now if you open the spreadsheet, it will add a new row when you click the button.
+Now if you open the spreadsheet, it will add a new row when you click the button!

 ![it works!](https://raw.githubusercontent.com/ericoporto/IFTTTButton/master/img/itworksyey.gif)